 HPD regularly examines the loss of existing affordable housing stock in the community and recently joined the Texas Affordable Housing Preservation Coalition.

-HPD will develop and share data to strengthen intergovernmental coordination and increase opportunities for preservation in high opportunity areas (places with access to amenities or community attributes that can increase economic mobility for their residents)
+HPD will develop and share data to strengthen coordination and increase opportunities for preservation in high opportunity areas (places with access to amenities or community attributes that can increase economic mobility for their residents).
+Additional strategies to preserve affordable housing include

-- Maximize partnerships to promote existing programs and services, and preserve existing affordable housing stock - Explore educational and outreach initiatives to ensure low-income households have reasonable avenues through education to remain in affordable housing - Pursue new strategies to bring forward alternative resources and incentives and to increase long-term, permanent affordability - Develop data regarding the condition of Austin's housing units, including unit counts for subsidized properties
+- Maximize partnerships to promote programs and services, and preserve affordable housing stock - Explore educational and outreach initiatives to ensure low-income households have avenues through education to remain in affordable housing - Pursue strategies to bring forward resources and incentives and to increase long-term, permanent affordability - Develop data regarding the condition of Austin's housing units, including unit counts for subsidized properties